Chrono32123/get-random-pokemon-img/readme.md

 ## Mix It Up Notes
 If you're using MixItUp:

    - Be sure you import the commands correctly and setup the other assets you might need.
    - I have included the video files and GIF needed for the background.
-You will need to point the mix it up command to wherever you pulled/downloaded this repo to.
+   - You will need to point the mix it up commands for the videos, GIF, and pokemon images to wherever you pulled/downloaded this repo to.

 ### I'm offering this with **limited support**.
 I won't walk you through installing MixItUp or Python.
 Google has the answers you need for that.
 \